About Missing Logs

 - Total Miles: This will be blank to start.
-The message to right is explaining that miles will display (and increase) as you enter "Driving" events to the log.
+The message above is explaining that miles will display (and increase) as you enter "Driving" events to the log.

 - Average MPH: It will default to the rule set.
 But you can change if needed.

 - Tractor Number: Enter the tractor number (or numbers with a comma) the driver used with the log.

 - Trailer Number: Enter the trailer number (or numbers with a comma) the driver used with the log.

 - Shipment Info: Enter shipment information for the log.

 Scroll to begin filling in the log, event by event: